Student Nurses Assistive Personnel Program

-S.N.A.P. applications are available to LLUSN students who have successfully completed the first quarter of the nursing program and are in good academic standing with a GPA of 3.0 or higher.
-Students who are NCLEX eligible may not apply for S.N.A.P. *
+S.N.A.P. applications are available to LLUSN students who have successfully completed the first two quarters of the nursing program and are in good academic and behavioral standing with a GPA of 3.2 or higher

 The S.N.A.P. program is perfect for student nurses seeking paid clinical experience with “just in time” short notice shifts assignments.
 Student nurses in the program can sign up for 6 or 12 hour shifts up to 48 hours before the shift or call staffing coordinator during the day-of to check availability.
 Student nurses in the S.N.A.P. program will also receive tuition credit for one (1) unit for every 120 productive hours worked.